 Includes Ararat, Ballan, Ballarat, Clunes, Colac, Creswick, Daylesford, Dunolly, Maldon, Maryborough, Talbot.
 World War One sources.
 WORLD WAR I BOOKS AT PEGS MIDDLE SCHOOL LIBRARY.
 First World War 1914–18.
 Australian troops in the Lone Pine trenches.

 A02022 A02022 Australian troops in the Lone Pine trenches.
-AWM A02022 Australia’s involvement in the First World War began when Britain and Germany went to war on 4 August 1914, and both Prime Minister Joseph Cook and then Opposition Leader Andrew Fisher, who were in the midst of an election campaign, pledged full support for Britain.
+AWM A02022 Australia’s involvement in the First World War began when Britain and Germany went to war on 4 August 1914, and both Prime Minister Joseph Cook and Opposition Leader Andrew Fisher, who were in the midst of an election campaign, pledged full support for Britain.
 The outbreak of war was greeted in Australia, as in many other places, with great enthusiasm.
-The first significant Australian action of the war was the Australian Naval and Military Expeditionary Force’s landing at Rabaul on 11 September 1914.
-On 25 April 1915 members of the Australian Imperial Force (AIF) landed on Gallipoli with troops from New Zealand, Britain, and France.
+The first significant Australian action of the war was the Australian Naval and Military Expeditionary Force’s (ANMEF) landing on Rabaul on 11 September 1914.
+On 25 April 1915 members of the Australian Imperial Force (AIF) landed on Gallipoli in Turkey with troops from New Zealand, Britain, and France.
 Throughout 1916 and 1917 losses on the Western Front were heavy and gains were small.
 For Australia, the First World War remains the costliest conflict in terms of deaths and casualties.

 It was originally launched in September 2000, and at that time, was a unique and ground breaking service, bringing together digitised images from cultural heritage collections around Australia for not only all Australians to see but also the world.
 Contemporary images were sourced from Flickr via a series of Groups, which ensured individual contributions to Picture Australia were included in the snapshot of Australiana.
 We will continue with this tradition using the Trove: Australia in Pictures Group.
 To read more about how we integrated Picture Australia into Trove please see the bulletins in the Trove forum.
 Please be aware that as a result of this integration the format of search URLs have changed, therefore any saved or bookmarked Picture Australia hyperlinks that use search terms will no longer work.